Last updated on 1st December 2023

 Onboarding – the education that takes place as a new user has an initial experience with your product or service – is often the first impression you make on a customer.
 When done well, great onboarding creates a positive experience with a new product, builds value, improves client retention statistics, and increases profitability.

-In 2020, we surveyed 216 people to collect data on customer onboarding.
+Back in 2020, we surveyed 216 people to collect data on customer onboarding.
 We asked questions about how onboarding has impacted their experiences, how brands do when it comes to onboarding, and how onboarding experiences could be improved.
 In this post, we’ll break down five of our onboarding statistics that prove the power of this tool, and share some tips on how to make video onboarding work for your brand.
+They’re as relevant today as ever!

 91% of people have watched a video to understand how to use a physical product better